thr2301/Cee-Lo-University-Project-/README.md

 # Cee-Lo
-A simple implementation of cee-loo dice game using python
+A simple implementation of cee-loo dice game using python.This was my first project in python .